mld2443/change/README.md

 }
 ```

-In my code above, `nCk(n, k)` is ${n \choose k}$.
-This works for any amount, but eagle-eyed reeders would notice that there are a lot of magic numbers in there and that I misspelled 'readers'.
+Here, `nCk(n, k)` is the binomial coefficient $\binom{n}{k}$.
+This works for any amount, but eagle-eyed readers wuold notice that there's a handful of magic numbers in there and that I misspelled 'would'.
+Where did those `5`'s and `100`'s come from?
 There's a few more loose ends to tie up before reaching a final algorithm.

 ## Loose ends

-### The skeleton in the closet
+### That big skeleton in the closet
 Remember earlier when a hypothetical reader pointed out that "straight polynomial multiplication is $O(d_1d_2)$"?
 These are sparse polynomials, meaning they contain low information, but multiplying is still not trivial.
-Some shortcuts can be taken, but ultimately, it's just a much longer form of FOIL.
+Some shortcuts can be taken, but ultimately, it's FOIL with extra steps.

 This means that the setup for building the finite portion of the polynomial is not so innocent as it might seem.

-### Naming constants
+### The magic numbers
-In the snippet above, I'll give a few names to these numbers.
-First, the `5` is just 1 less than the number of different denominations.
-There is a subtlety to that `100`, however, it's not merely the largest denomination.
+I'll give a few names to the numbers from the snippet above.
+First, the `5` is just one less than the number of different denominations.
+There is a subtlety to the `100`, however, it's not merely the largest denomination.
 In fact it's a constant that's crucial to the construction of the initial finite portion of the polynomial that was simply emergent from the initial setup.

 Imagine a version without the dollar or half dollar coins.
 In this setup, our generating functions will ultimately reach the form of